 On PLC Engine Device a My SQL database is installed.
 This database will be managed completely by PLC Engine.

 The OPC Server contains a logger for diagnostics purposes during plant startup.
 The logger can be configured.
-The system load can be big if all controller ; data are logged.
+The system load can be big if all controller data in big plants are logged.

 Maximum length of a single item: 4GB.

-Maximum number of elements each connection: 4 Million.
+Maximum number of elements each connection: 1 million.

 Maximum OPC groups each connection: 100.